HardCodedCoder/TEVS_ABSCHLUSSABGABE_TEAM_ANDI/README.md

 # How to run
   - docker compose up --build

+  - open "http://localhost:8082" in your browser (Client Application)
+  - Set or Get status of users

+  - Server 1 is running on "http://localhost:8081"
+  - Server 2 is running on "http://localhost:8083"
+  - Service Registry (Eureka) is running on "http://localhost:8761"
+  - API Gateway is running on "http://localhost:8080"

 # Set Status:

   - If the user doesn't exist, a new user will be added with the given status